chef/chef-web-docs/includes_chef_solo/includes_chef_solo_10-latest_file_evaluation.rst

 This behavior is changed, starting with |chef client| 11.
 Files are loaded according to the following logic:

-* The expanded run_list is converted into a list of cookbooks in the same order
+* The expanded run-list is converted into a list of cookbooks in the same order
 * Each cookbook's dependencies are inserted into the cookbook list before the cookbook that depends on them.
 * Duplicates are removed